Eclipse-IoT/eclipsecon-2022-hackathon/example-apps/README.md

 HTTP endpoint, and [here](https://book.drogue.io/drogue-cloud/dev/user-guide/integration-mqtt.html#_publish_commands) for the MQTT endpoint.

+Note that the command value must be `sensor`.

 ### supported payload

 Sending JSON to device is nice, but sending something that will actually do something is better.